BinomialLLC/basis_universal/shader_deblocking/README.md

 A simpler, [faster 5 tap filter variant is here](https://pastebin.com/jsF6nUZg).
 (This shader isn't quite compatible with the currently checked in Python sample, as it uses a new `maxLod` uniform to limit the max fetched mipmap level.)
 In practice, this simple shader usually looks just as good on most textures/images. ` textureQueryLod()` and `textureSize()` could also be used (with some API's) to simplify the shader further.

+*Note: both of these shaders can be slightly improved by subtracting a half texel offset before computing `blockPos`: `vec2 blockPos = mod(texelPos - vec2(.5, .5), blockSize);`.
+The next version of this sample will have this improvement.*

 ---

 ## Performance